ministryofjustice/moj-frontend/docs/components/alert.md

 - has not been updated recently but may still be of use, for example a risk assessment
 - has become more urgent or important, for example because a deadline is approaching

+If you want to add your message to the body copy or do not want a coloured border and icon, use the [GOV.UK inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK warning text component](https://design-system.service.gov.uk/components/warning-text/).

 #### When not to use

-Do not use the warning alert for:
+Do not use this component if the user does not need a warning.
+Select the [information alert](#information-alert) instead.

-- content which is just 'good to know' (use the [information alert](#information-alert) instead)
-- body copy (unless it's immediately under a heading)

-If you want to add your message to the body copy or do not want a coloured border and icon, use the [GOV.UK inset text component](https://design-system.service.gov.uk/components/inset-text/) or the [GOV.UK warning text component](https://design-system.service.gov.uk/components/warning-text/).

 ### Error alert